yanyan-dong/React-Project/README.md

 # Personal Blog

-This project is an example of a personal website based on the react framework and was done during my study of modern react.
+This project is an example of a personal website based on the react framework and was done during my learning of modern react.

 (Course link: [Modern React](https://www.youtube.com/watch?v=j942wKiXFu8&list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d))